sidshetty/sidshetty/Readme.md

 ### Hi there, I'm Sid  👋

-## I'm an experienced Frontend Developer and Lead!
+## I'm an experienced FullStack Developer and Lead!

 - 🌱 I’m currently learning Astro
 - ☁  Certified AWS cloud practitioner
 - 🥼 Digital transformation expert in the BFSI domain
-- 👯 I’m looking to contribute to high quality software
+- 👯 I’m looking to contribute to high-quality software

 <!--